jspilker/s18_outflow/README.md

 ----------

 This folder has the binary visibility data in the format our lensing code uses, and an XML parameters file showing how to create the reconstructions from those data inputs.
-A binary executable of the lensing code is hosted at XXX.
+A binary executable of the lensing code is hosted [here](https://github.com/yasharhezaveh/Ripple/releases).
+Note that you'll need a working MPI installation, GSL, and the [Elemental](http://libelemental.org/) linear algebra library.